-A CNC machine is a type of automatic Computer Numerical Controlled machine tool with multiple functions of cutting, carving, engraving, milling, drilling, grooving, bending, grinding, slotting, turning for hobbyists, small business, small shops, home business, home shops, schools, and industrial manufacturing.
+A CNC machine is a type of automatic Computer Numerical Controlled machine tool with multiple functions of cutting, carving, engraving, milling, drilling, grooving, bending, grinding, slotting, turning for hobbyists, small business, small shop, home business, home shop, commercial use, training, school education, and industrial manufacturing.

 A CNC machine is composed of machine frame, CNC controller, spindles, gantry, operating system, software, motor, driver, T-slot table or vacuum table, ball screw, guide rail, power supply, collet, vacuum pump, limit switch, rack, pinion, and more machine parts.

 CNC stands for Computer Numerical Control.
 CNC refers to an idea of controlling a machine tool via computer instead of manually controlled by a machinist.
 New machines in CNC programming have enabled the industry to consistently produce parts to accuracies undreamed of only a few years ago.
 The same part, can be reproduced with the same degree of accuracy any number of times if the program has been properly prepared and the computer properly programmed.
 The operating commands which control the machine are executed automatically with high speed, accuracy, and efficiency.